S. 1625, the "SECURE Notarization Act of 2021"

 The replacement of paper documents with electronic ones will result in cost and time savings for consumers and REALTORS®.
 Anticipated savings include funds expended on paper, postage, and storage space for disclosures and authorizations.
 In addition, this practice will also allow for a streamlining of the real estate transaction and continue the promotion toward paperless transactions.

 NAR supported the "E-SIGN Act of 2000" that makes electronic signatures the legal equivalent of handwritten signatures in order to make real estate transactions more efficient and to reduce paperwork.
-NAR is working to provide education to REALTORS® in the procedures for using electronic signatures and is urging regulators and lenders to facilitate and widen the acceptance of electronic signatures.
+NAR provides education to REALTORS® in the procedures for using electronic signatures and has long urged regulators and lenders to facilitate and widen the acceptance of electronic signatures.

-As electronic signatures become more widely accepted, there has been a shift in focusing on electronic closings, electronic notaries, remote notaries, and electronic recordings, which are primarily regulated at the state level.
-NAR will continue to work closely with Federal agencies, lenders, and other industry leaders to promote more efficient and cost effective processes in real estate transactions.
+There has been a shift to focus on electronic closings, electronic notaries, remote notaries, and electronic recordings, which are primarily regulated at the state level.

-S.3533 - The Securing and Enabling Commerce Using Remote and Electronic Notarization Act of 2020 (“SECURE”), introduced in the 116th Congress (2019-2020), would authorize every notary in the United State to perform RONs, required tamper-evident technology in electronic notarizations and provided fraud prevention through use of multifactor authentication.
+NAR also supports federal legislation called the “SECURE Notarization Act" that would authorize every notary in the United State to perform RONs, required tamper-evident technology in electronic notarizations and provided fraud prevention through use of multifactor authentication.